My Greek Family Christmas

-Last year, they had just happened to drop by, while I was putting up the tree but year it was planned.
+Last year Melina had just happened to drop by with her parents while I was putting up the tree but this year it was planned.

-They would be arriving early evening, we would have a:
+They would be arriving early evening and we would have a “Trimming the Christmas tree supper party”.

-I was up early, preparing PASTITSIO, which everyone loves, it’s something which can be made beforehand.
+I was up early preparing Pastitsio; the Greek Lasagne which everyone loves and is something which can be made beforehand.

-This is a must, as I knew, that with Melina, there would be no time to be cooking in the kitchen!
+This is a must as I knew that with Melina around there would be no time to be cooking in the kitchen!

 My Daughter-in-law, Sandra, kindly offered to make her famous ravani: Greek semolina cake.

-A mouthwatering, delicious , moist cake, soaked in orange syrup, nice on its own, but, absolutely delicious with ice cream and black cherry syrup!
+A mouthwatering, deliciously moist cake soaked in orange syrup, yummy on its own but absolutely delicious with ice cream and black cherry syrup!

-Once all the Christmas paraphernalia had been brought up from the basement, and the pastitsio was ready to be served,
+Once all the Christmas paraphernalia had been brought up from the basement and the pastitsio was ready to be served we opened a bottle of wine with which to fortify ourselves before they arrived!

-With a roaring log fire, it really was beginning to look a lot like Christmas!
+With a log fire roaring in the fire place it really was beginning to look a lot like Christmas!

-She had to examine each bauble carefully, and then choose just the perfect place for it to hang.
+Melina had to examine each bauble carefully and then choose just the perfect place for it to hang.

-I did most of it, leaving the things that I thought Melina would like best, for her to put on the tree.
+I did most of it on my own, leaving the things that I thought Melina would like best, for her to put on the tree.

 All things French and all that!